Localization of nonbacktracking centrality on dense subgraphs of sparse networks: Introduction

 Although the PEV of the NB matrix cannot be localized on isolated hubs, localization may still occur on dense subgraphs, e.g., cliques \cite{martin2014localization}, if the subgraph in question has a LEV higher than that of the surrounding network.
 A recent study of a large set of real-world networks showed that the presence of such dense subgraphs is quite common, in which case the LEV of the network is dominated by the LEV of the subgraph and nodes outside the subgraph have NBC close to zero \cite{pastor2020localization}.
 In particular, the authors of Ref. \cite{pastor2020localization} identified two specific subgraphs in real-world networks that were often found to be centers of localization of the NBC: the maximum $k$-core and a bipartite structure called \textit{overlapping hubs}.
 These subgraphs may correspond to localized percolation clusters, and localized disease spreading in the SIR model.
 In such cases typically a double transition is found, where the first transition is determined by the structure of the dense subgraph and the second by the entire network \cite{pastor2020localization}.
-The message-passing method is only able to identify the first transition, and treats it as a strict phase transition, which is an artifact of this mean-field approach \cite{timar2017nonbacktracking}.
+The message-passing method is only able to identify the first transition, and treats it as a strict phase transition, which is an artifact of this approach \cite{timar2017nonbacktracking}.
+As an extreme example, consider a small clique with high LEV embedded in a larger network with smaller LEV.
+Message-passing will predict a single phase transition at the inverse of the LEV of the small clique.
+This is not a true phase transition, in the sense that susceptibility here is still small, of the order of $1$.
+It is rather an indication that localized cooperative phenomena may already occur, namely the clique and its neighbourhood may experience a small epidemic outbreak, in the case of the SIR model.
 To be able to interpret message-passing results correctly it is vital to have a solid understanding of such localization phenomena.